HBOCodeLabs/wiremock-captain/README.md

 - To avoid mocked stubs overriding each other, run the tests synchronously (e.g. using flag `--runInBand` with `jest`)
 - Use `getUnmatchedRequests` to make sure there are no unmatched mocks at the end of each of the tests
+- Use `clearAllExceptDefault` after each test to clear mocks set up during individual tests

 ## WireMock